rotexsoft/leanorm/docs/getting-started.md

 // Model is inserted into the database.
 //
 // After successfully inserting a new record into the database via method 1,
-// 2 or 3, the record object which save was invoked will be update with the
+// 2 or 3, the record object which save was invoked will be updated with the
 // primary key value of the new record if the record has an
 // auto-incrementing primary key column.
+//
 // The timestamp values are also added to the record object if those fields
 // exist.
 //